thegreyd/devops/README.md

     + In conditions, swap '==' with '!='
     + In Numbers, swap 0 with 1
     + In Strings, replace all chars with 'z's
+- We have kept fuzzer.js in the [iTrust repository](https://github.ncsu.edu/zsthampi/iTrust-v23) for simplicity.
+Ansible clones the iTrust repo and runs the fuzzer, commit-and-push, after which a Jenkins build is fired.

 ### ANALYSIS COMPONENTS